deniztotuk/Arenosa-SV/README.md

 **Important Notice:** This script does not look matches in TAIR or NCBI annotation files.
 So after output file was produced it needs to be annotated again by `TAIR_Annotation.R` or `NCBI_Annotation.R` for functional analysis.

+We have used `Find_Geo_Distances.R` script was created for calculating real life distances between two in real life coordinates.
+This script takes input coordinate values manually.
+The coordinate values where samples were collected for any population can be found on `Alpine samples.xlsx` file.

+The script takes latitude and altitude values of two coordinates and calculates distance between them.
+After coordinates were given script outputs the calculated distance between them in metres.
+The results were saved mannually to a tsv file named `distance_between_geo_group.tsv`.

+Since `Fst_between_geo_group.tsv` file were created previously `Fst_vs_Geodist.R` script can be used for creating a graph showing relationship between average Fst between populations and distance between two populations.